 Laboratory fees are separate charges from the health fee.
-A list of lab fees is available on site.
 Full time students who have paid the health fee are eligible for one free confidential HIV test per year, following an appointment with a Health Services provider or counselor.
 Inquire with the laboratory for specific details.

 Some laboratory results are available the same day to the student's Health Services provider.
 Laboratory tests sent to an outside reference laboratory may take 2-10 days, depending on the test.
 Students may obtain a duplicate copy of results from medical records.